abhishekghoshh/ds-algo-cp-problems/docs/graph/NumberOfEnclave.md

 		System.out.println(count);
 	}

-	private static void dfs(int[][] grid, int i, int j) {
+	// once any cell is visited, we are changing the cell to 1 private static void dfs(int[][] grid, int i, int j) {
 		// if the cell is not visited and the cell is having 1, then we can start dfs again if (isInBounds(grid, i, j) && grid[i][j] == 1) {